lch5518/python-programming/README.md

 ## python-programming
+* An Introduction to Interactive Programming in Python
-* mini project with python
+* mini project